jdsteinbach/jdsteinbach.github.io/_posts/2016-01-06-front-end-web-development-resources.md

 Weekly email of Sass-related links, includes articles, tutorials, events & books, curated by <a title="Stu Robson on Twitter" href="https://twitter.com/sturobson" target="_blank">Stu Robson</a>.

-### <a title="Subscribe to CSS Weekly" href="http://css-weekly.com/" target="_blank">CSS Weekly</a>

-Weekly email of CSS links, includes tutorials, articles & CSS3 advances.

-### <a title="Subscribe to Responsive Design Weekly" href="http://responsivedesignweekly.us4.list-manage.com/subscribe?u=559bc631fe5294fc66f5f7f89&id=df65b6d7c8" target="_blank">Responsive Design Weekly</a>

-Weekly list of responsive design links, includes interviews, tutorials & libraries.

 ### <a title="Read Open Web Platform Daily" href="http://webplatformdaily.org/" target="_blank">Open Web Platform Daily</a>

 Daily links on cutting-edge development topics.
-Note: at the end of each day, the post is hidden behind a paywall, so read promptly.
+Note: at the end of each day, the post is hidden behind a paywall, so invest in this resource, or read it promptly.

 ### <a title="Subscribe to HTML5 Weekly" href="http://html5weekly.com/" target="_blank">HTML5 Weekly</a>